picodata/tarantool-module/README.md

 ### Stored procedures

-Tarantool can call Rust code via a plugin, from Lua using FFI, or as a stored procedure.
+There are several ways Tarantool can call a Rust code.
+It can use either a plugin, a Lua to Rust FFI code generator, or a stored procedure.
-This tutorial only is about the third option, Rust stored procedures.
-In fact Rust routines are always "C functions" to Tarantool but the phrase "stored procedure" is commonly used for historical reasons.
+In this file we only cover the third option, namely Rust stored procedures.
+Even though Tarantool always treats Rust routines just as "C functions", we keep on using the "stored procedure" term as an agreed convention and also for historical reasons.

 This tutorial contains the following simple steps:
 1. `examples/easy` - prints "hello world";